 The goal of the program is to gather a cadre of core survey participants.
-This group should comprise those participants whose interest in the marijuana industry and the Green Gateway Program extends beyond the initial seminar.
+This group should comprise those participants whose interest in the marijuana industry and the Green Gateway

+Program extends beyond the initial seminar.
 Participants in the core survey, while benefiting from ongoing mentorship and counseling, will through a series of in-depth questionnaires, focus groups and feedback opportunities, provide a wealth of data detailing demographics, backgrounds, challenges and advantages encountered or perceived by seminar attendees and survey participants.
-The qualitative and quantitative findings of our survey will be published in an annual report and will serve as documentation of the progress and success of our plan.
+The qualitative and quantitative findings of our survey will be published in an annual report.
 This report will be made available to the CCC, state funding agencies, and local business development organizations.
 This report will help assess and measure the obstacles and routes to success for PTG participants.